 - Practice by impacting graduate education, pre-service, and P-12 Community

-- Research influencing theory, practice, and policy
+- Research influencing theory, practice, and/or policy

 James T. Webb, Ph.D., has been recognized as one of the most influential psychologists nationally on gifted education.
 Dr. Webb has written 16 books, over 75 professional publications, three DVDs, and many research papers for psychology conventions or for conferences regarding gifted and talented children.
 Six of his books are on gifted children and adults, and four have won “Best Book” awards.

 A frequent keynote and workshop speaker, Dr. Webb, a licensed psychologist, has appeared on Good Morning America, CBS Sunday Morning, The Phil Donahue Show, CNN, Public Radio International, and National Public Radio.

 In 1981, Dr. Webb established SENG (Supporting Emotional Needs of Gifted Children, Inc.), a national nonprofit organization that provides information, training, conferences, and workshops, and he served as Chair of SENG’s Professional Advisory Committee.
 In 2011, he was recognized with the Lifetime Achievement Award from the Arizona Association for Gifted children, the Community Service Award from the National Association for Gifted Children, and the Upton Sinclair Award by EducationNews.org.